bloominstituteoftechnology/C-Web-Server/README.md

        least-recently used one)
      * Free the cache entry.
      * Ensure the size counter for the number of entries in the cache is correct.
-     * Decrement the current size of the cache.

 2. Implement `cache_get()` in `cache.c`.